riya-dhama/Datathons/README.md

     Determine the age of Abalone from the physical measurements
       - Algoorithms Used : RandomForest, XG Boost
       - Result : Least RMSE Value on Test DataSet is 2.057884

+    * <a href="https://github.com/riya-dhama/Datathons-Competitions/tree/master/Credit%20Risk"> Crdit Risk </a>:
+    Predict if a loan application should be rejected or approved
+       - Algorithm Used : RandomForest, Gradient Boost
+       - Result : Gradient Boost is 79% accurate on Test Dataset

     * <a href="https://github.com/riya-dhama/Datathons-Competitions/tree/master/Compressive%20Strength%20of%20Concrete"> Compressive Strength of Concrete </a>:
     Estimate Compressive Strength of Concrete